william-toth/SearchEngine/README.md

-# Your name
+# Will Toth
-## CS50 Spring 2019, Tiny Search Engine
+## CS50 Winter 2021, Tiny Search Engine

-GitHub username:
+GitHub username: william-Toth

-To build, run `make`.

-To clean up, run `make clean`.

-*Please replace this text with any comments you have about the overall assignment.
-Please supply a README for each subdirectory..*
+Instructions for each are module in their various README.md.